chihab/dotenv-run/README.md

 | [12 - 14] | ^2.0.1          |
 | [8 - 12[  | ^1.1.0          |

-⚠️ On Angular v14 ng-add won't work on new projects, here is a workaround https://github.com/chihab/ngx-env/issues/18#issuecomment-1149686964. ⚠️
+⚠️ On Angular v14 ng-add currently doesn't work on new projects, here is a workaround https://github.com/chihab/ngx-env/issues/18#issuecomment-1149686964. ⚠️

 # Using Environment Variables